aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 application.

 First, you will bootstrap existing EC2 instance to install web server and content.
-Next, you will create EC2 _Security Group_ and allow access on port 80 to the instance.
+Next, you will create an EC2 _Security Group_ and allow access on port 80 to the instance.
 Finally, you will view the content served by the web server.

 The following diagram provides high-level overview of the architecture you will implement.